 Bodene Thompson: A Tauranga City Sharks product, Thompson played 49 games in four seasons for the Titans (2009-12) and represented New Zealand Maori.
 Predominantly a back-rower, Thompson proved a useful centre option and played 36 games for Wests Tigers in 2013-14 before returning to New Zealand with the Warriors in 2015.
 Thompson scored 18 tries in 58 appearances for the Warriors and was unlucky to have not earned his Kiwis Test stripes before heading to Super League at the end of 2017.

 Agnatius Paasi: Born in Tonga, Paasi came through the Mangere East junior ranks before featuring in the Warriors’ NYC grand final win in 2011, the same year he played for the Junior Kiwis.
 He ultimately played just one first grade game for the club – in 2014 – before enjoying a breakout season with the Titans in 2015, featuring in 18 games.
 After starring at the NRL Auckland Nines at the start of 2016, the dynamic forward played all 25 games as a key figure in the Titans’ surge to the finals.
-He made 11 appearances in an injury-interrupted 2017 campaign before accepting an offer to return to the Warriors, where he has shone in 16 appearances this year.
+He made 11 appearances in an injury-interrupted 2017 campaign before accepting an offer to return to the Warriors, where he has shone in 23 appearances last year.

 Karl Lawton: Murwillumbah-born utility Lawton debuted as a centre for the Titans against the Warriors in 2016 but broke his leg in the Mount Smart Stadium encounter.
 He recovered to play 11 NRL games at hooker and off the bench in 2017, before being snapped up by the Warriors on the eve of the 2018 premiership.
 The 22-year-old scored a match-sealing double off the bench against Wests Tigers on club debut and has made six appearances for the Warriors in the top flight so far.